tranhungnghiep/AI-Conference-Info/README.md

 Note:

-1. For most conferences, including **KDD**, **TheWebConf** (formerly known as **WWW**), **ISWC**, and **ESWC**, only research track papers are counted.
+1. For most conferences, including **KDD**, **TheWebConf** (**WWW**), **ISWC**, and **ESWC**, only research track papers are counted.
-2. For **ICDM**, submissions of short paper and those of long paper are in the same session and the decision of the paper type is made according to its quality.
+2. For **ICDM**, short papers and long papers are submitted to the same track then their types are decided according to their quality.

 ---
-Inspired by [lixin4ever/Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate), extended for better coverage of conferences in AI.
+Inspired by [lixin4ever/Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate), with more information and larger coverage of top AI conferences.
-Contributions with updated statistics via issues/pull requests are welcome.
+Contributions of updated statistics via issues/pull requests are welcome.